 From Abu Dhabi Central Bus Station, you then need to catch a local Abu Dhabi bus service 94 to the Grand Mosque.

-You have the option of joining a larger tour group and simply using this as a form of transportation, or hiring a personal guide and driver.
+You can join a larger tour group and simply use this as a form of transportation or hire a personal guide and driver.

 This can certainly take the stress out of self-driving, but do note a lot of the tour buses from Dubai arrive “en masse”.
-If you want crowd-free photos, seld driving, taxi or private tours are the better way to go.
+If you want crowd-free photos, self-driving, taxi or private Abu Dhabi tours are the better way to go.

 Do I need to be Muslim to visit?

 Not at all.
-The Grand Mosque is open to everyone, as long as they treat it in a respectful way (including conservative dress0.
+The Grand Mosque is open to everyone as long as they treat it in a respectful way (including conservative dress).

-Otherwise, you are free to attend the Grand Mosque at any time during opening hours.
+Otherwise, you can attend the Grand Mosque any time during opening hours.

 What should I wear to the Grand Mosque?

 For men, they should be in long trousers and sleeves.
-If they have shorts on, they will also be asked to go into a dressing gown and wear a hired kandura for their visit.
+If they have shorts on, they will also be asked to purchase something more suitable before entering.

-Security stringently enforcse the appropriate wearing of your outfits throughout your visit – you can find a really detailed guide to the Grand Mosque dress code here.
+Security stringently enforces the appropriate wearing of your outfits throughout your visit – you can find a really detailed guide to the Grand Mosque dress code here.

-Note, part of the tour involves you taking off your shoes to walk through the Mosque itself, consider nice socks or having your toenails painted for this!!
+Note, part of the tour involves you taking off your shoes to walk through the Mosque itself; consider nice socks too, or having your toenails painted for this!!
 And remember where you left your shoes!!!

 Do I need to pay to go into the Grand Mosque?

 It’s absolutely free.
-The Mosque is for the people and as such, no charge is levied on worshippers or visitors.
-Even the hire of appropriate clothing mentioned above is free.
+The Mosque is for the people; as such, no charge is levied on worshippers or visitors.
+Even cultural tours are provided for free.

-They will issue you an entry ticket, however, where you need to give some personal details.
+However, they will issue you an entry ticket where you need to give some personal details.
 This can be done online in advance here to save time.

-If you come with a tour guide, they may have a personal tour guide included within the price you paid.
+If you come with a tour guide, they may include a personal tour guide within the price you paid.